jayderyu/guitar-tuner/index.md

 Support for live audio input is currently broken in Google Chrome for Linux 28-stable and 29-beta.
 The demo is working in the latest version of Google Chrome for Windows.

-Bare in mind that this is still early development and it is very basic.
+Bear in mind that this is still early development and it is very basic.
 If you want to contribute to the project check out the documentation page and then head over to the github page and fork the repo, there is still much work that needs to be done.